Lyric Critique For Songwriters

-Critique is an essential tool for songwriters to discuss their songs with others, usually other songwriters, analysing the song structure, rhyme scheme, theme, message, vehicle and more.
+Lyric critique (or is it lyrics critique?) is an essential tool for songwriters to analyse and discuss their songs with others, usually other songwriters.
+Lyric critique is used for analysing song structure, rhyme scheme, theme, message, vehicle and more.
 It’s good for songwriters to understand the fundamentals of song critique.
 It’s useful to be familiar with the roles of both writer and reviewer, and the benefits each can gain from giving and receiving critique.

 Critique is the examination and judgment of a creative work against some specified criteria.
 It is the most under used skill/tool available to lyricists and songwriters.
 It touches on many of the facets of lyric writing, and it requires the development and use of a skill that pulls them all together – analysis.